Snug Vest

 Before Snug Vest

-Shaky and wobbly handwriting, hard to read
+Shaky and wobbly handwriting, hard to read.

 After Snug Vest